Oyster Beds Opposite Falkenham Creek

 Not online as most are still copyrighted.
 All these are on file.

-Southwold and Its Vicinity, Ancient and Modern By Robert Wake · 1839 The last part covers Dunwich.
+Southwold and Its Vicinity, Ancient and Modern By Robert Wake Ā· 1839 The last part covers Dunwich.

-The East Coast has always been attacked by the sea and our neighbours.
+The East Coast has always been under attack by the sea and our neighbours.
 These items relate to that ongoing conflict.

 Deben Soundings FB Suffolk Inlets HB – good images from Sentinel data on the bar.
 Bawdsey tide gauge.